 Since the 1960s, UC's undergraduate enrollment has grown rapidly, but graduate enrollment has not kept pace.
-While undergraduate enrollment has grown over 290%, graduate enrollment has grown less than 80%.
+While undergraduate enrollment has grown nearly 300%, graduate enrollment has only grown about 75%.

 Display IV-17: Graduate Students as a Percentage of General Campus Enrollment